tkalmi/tkalmi/README.md

 - 💰 Engineer at <a href="https://withcompound.com">Compound</a>
 - 🕰️ Previously worked at <a href="https://chartmetric.com/">Chartmetric</a> and <a href="https://futurice.com/">Futurice</a>
 - 🌱 Latest thing I've been studying: Economics
-- 📺 Latest TV series I was obsessed with: <a href="https://m.imdb.com/title/tt14452776/">The Bear</a>
+- 📺 Latest TV series I was obsessed with: <a href="https://www.imdb.com/title/tt14403178/">Beef</a>
-- 📖 Book I'm reading/listening to: <a href="https://www.goodreads.com/book/show/20518872">Liu Cixin - The Three-Body Problem</a>
+- 📖 Some books I've read/listened to in the past few years: <a href="https://www.goodreads.com/review/list/70503242?ref=nav_mybooks">My Goodreads Shelf</a>
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/tomikalmi/">LinkedIn</a>
 - 😄 Pronouns: he/him